-Our gardens are an ever-changing kaleidoscope of colour and aroma designed to provide visitors with an inspiring, beautiful and memorable experience from May into October.
+Our garden is an ever-changing kaleidoscope of colour and aroma designed to provide visitors with an inspiring, beautiful and memorable experience from May into October.

 Spring: lilacs, peonies, irises, roses, baptisia